Folk, Country, Americana

 Marina came to performing late in life although very soon after making the decision to "come out of the kitchen" she was awarded Arts Council funding, via the Escalator Project, to record a debut album, Somewhere Down The Line.
 Using this as a platform she has since reached audiences not previously thought possible.

-Jan 2019, Marina won the FATEA Innovation Award alongside The Warm & Toasty Club founder, Johnno Casson, for the lottery & Arts Council funded, Memory Afternoons Project.
+Jan 2019, Marina, & co-writer Jules Fox Allen, won the FATEA Innovation Award alongside The Warm & Toasty Club founder, Johnno Casson, for the lottery & Arts Council funded, Memory Afternoons Project.

-Marina worked with The Warm & Toasty Club between 2017-2019 & along with Jules Fox Allen, she was commissioned to compose six songs based on the memories of residents at retirement complexes around the Essex Coast & Colchester.
+Marina worked with The Warm & Toasty Club between 2017-2019 & along with Jules, she was commissioned to compose six songs based on the memories of residents at retirement complexes along the Essex Coast & in Colchester.
 All six, evocative songs, are now complete & the music can be heard here

 Fly beyond the border